inhieh/anantu-dataviz-2022/Day2/README.md

 3. [RGB to Hex](https://www.rapidtables.com/convert/color/rgb-to-hex.html)

 ### SMALL ASSIGNMENT 2
 #### Create an Abstract Drawing Made of Points, Lines and Planes.
 At this Point, do not worry about concept.
+Focus on making things happen on screen.
 Visual Insprirations: Kandinsky, Mondrian, Paul Klee, Bauhaus artists, Sol Lewitt Or Find your own Inspiration

-### Other Rules to Consider When Code
+### Some Rules to Consider When Code
 1. The canvas can be as big as you want.
 Let's make it bigger than 600, 600 - createCanvas()
-2. Use a variety of 2d primitive shapes  - point, line, rect, ellipse, circle, arc....)
+2. Use a variety of 2d primitive shapes  - point, line, rect, ellipse, circle, arc....
 3. Set the right drawing mode for your shapes - ex: rectMode..
 4. Experiment with colors - colorMode(), fill(), stroke(), color(), lerpColor()
 5. If you are just making a static drawing, you only work in setup(), If you have an element that needs animation or color change, you can also utilize draw()